manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 Austen focuses on how *Pride* and *First impressions*, leads to *Prejudice*.

-Austen consciously restricts her Subject matter to a sphere of
+Austen consciously restricts her Subject matter to a sphere of few families of relatives with her friend and acquaintances.